France-ioi/algorea-devdoc/backend/sessions.md

 If an expired token is used to refresh the token, access defined error is returned.

-### A token can only be refreshing 5 minutes after it was issued
+### A token can only be refreshed 5 minutes after it was issued

 It's not possible to refresh a token that was issued less than 5 minutes ago.